 But these people didn’t simply wait.
 They were waiting in an upper room, they were waiting in anticipation, fear, and excitement for Jesus.
 They simply didn’t wait, they didn’t chat and spent their time.
 Acts 1:14 says, they prayed, and they also chose a new disciple to replace Judas.
 It was not mentioned how many days they were waiting for the Holy Spirit.
 But they were praying and worshipping together.
 While they did that, the Holy Spirit descended upon them.

 As we wait on God, it doesn’t mean doing anything or impatiently rushing forward.
 Instead, we can pray, worship, and enjoy fellowship as we anticipate what He’ll do.
 The waiting prepares our hearts, minds, and bodies for what’s to come.

 Waiting is very hard, and this pandemic is making us question our future like the disciples.
 But they found the light through prayer and worship.
-How are we coping with the fear?
-Are we strengthening our soul in fear or lamenting by seeing the surroundings?
-Before writing this piece, I was scared and this morning I was ranting my feeling on social media.
+How are we coping with fear?
+Are we strengthening our souls in fear or lamenting by seeing our surroundings?
+Before writing this piece, I was scared and this morning I was ranting about my feelings on social media.
 I got my answer!

-My faith was shaken for few moments and God reminded me through this chapter and I trust in him.
+My faith was shaken for a few moments God reminded me through this chapter and I trusted in him.
 Though the surrounding situation is scary, and people are crying for help.
 I know prayer can break anything.
-I also know this waiting period in our life will reveal God’s handiwork in our life.
+I also see this waiting period in our lives will reveal God’s handiwork in our lives.
 Let’s trust our God and move our life forward.